ssant96/bluegirl_script/ReadMe.md

 *NOTE: This .env file will be edited on the script so you don't need to add anything else.*
 *If information was entered incorrectly, please delete everything in the .env file and try again*

-# --- This section shows a sample of what the .env should look like---
+## --- This section shows a sample of what the user input should look like---
 TOKEN = 6TyrFg4MTA4NDUwOPx0OTkx.GpbtzP.aCQyhSxVS2v0AxgqxYc0KV3wiHEwuwN2PNQAtI
 CHANNEL_URL = https://discord.com/api/v9/channels/321983247234643613/messages
 BOT_TOKEN = 94r4ODg4MTA4NDUwOPx0OTkx.GpbtzP.aCQyhSxVS2v0AxgqxYc0KV3wiHEwuwN2PNQAtI